Dybondzy/UFOs/README.md

 Files
 Use the following links to download the Challenge starter code.

 Download the starter code.
-(Links to an external site.)
+!

 Deliverable 1: Filter UFO sightings on multiple criteria (80 points) Deliverable 1 Instructions